xEURO Trading Down 5.5% This Week (XEUR)

-xEURO (CURRENCY:XEUR) traded down 5.5% against the dollar during the one day period ending at 19:00 PM Eastern on January 21st. xEURO has a market cap of $22,552.30 and approximately $33,871.00 worth of xEURO was traded on exchanges in the last 24 hours.
-One xEURO coin can currently be bought for approximately $1.10 or 0.00010573 BTC on major cryptocurrency exchanges.
-In the last seven days, xEURO has traded 5.5% lower against the dollar.
+xEURO (CURRENCY:XEUR) traded down 5.5% against the US dollar during the 24-hour period ending at 12:00 PM Eastern on January 25th. xEURO has a total market capitalization of $22,552.30 and approximately $33,871.00 worth of xEURO was traded on exchanges in the last 24 hours.
+Over the last week, xEURO has traded down 5.5% against the US dollar.
+One xEURO coin can currently be purchased for approximately $1.10 or 0.00010573 BTC on major cryptocurrency exchanges.

 - Tixl (MTXLT) traded down 3.5% against the dollar and now trades at $79.08 or 0.00215035 BTC.